 Before testing on humans, early trials are carried out on the most promising molecules, using computer simulations (in silico studies), cell-based tests (in vitro studies) and animal tests (in vivo studies).
-Only if the moelcule meets specific safety standards and demostrates value as a potential new therapy does it progress to clinical testing in humans, known as 'Phases'.
+Only if the molecule meets specific safety standards and demonstrates value as a potential new therapy does it progress to clinical testing in humans, known as 'Phases'.

 Phase 1 trials usually focus on ensuring the therapy is safe to use in people, rather than how effective it may be as a treatment for a given disease.
 During this phase, escalating doses of the experimental therapy are given to a small number of study participants so that researchers can measure the body’s response, including how it is absorbed, its duration in the bloodstream, and which dosage levels are safe and well tolerated.5

-Phase 2 trials generally assess the effectiveness of an experimental therapy at treating a specific illness or medical condition.5
+Phase 2 trials generally assess the effectiveness of an experimental therapy at treating a specific illness or medical condition.

 Information about the experimental therapy's safety, side effects, and potential risks are also collected.
 In this phase, researchers work to determine the most effective dosages for the experimental therapy and the most appropriate method of delivery, such as tablets, extended-release capsules, infusions, or injections.
 Phase 2 clinical trials involve a larger number of trial participants, typically up to several hundred, who usually have the medical condition that the experimental therapy is intended to treat.